grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 ## Using the Query Editor

-The CloudWatch data source can query data from both CloudWatch metrics and CloudWatch logs APIs, each with its own specialized query editor.
+The CloudWatch data source can query data from both CloudWatch metrics and CloudWatch Logs APIs, each with its own specialized query editor.
 You select which API you want to query with using the query mode switch on top of the editor.

 {{< docs-imagebox img="/img/docs/v70/cloudwatch-metrics-query-field.png" max-width="800px" class="docs-image--left" caption="CloudWatch metrics query field" >}}
-{{< docs-imagebox img="/img/docs/v70/cloudwatch-logs-query-field.png" max-width="800px" class="docs-image--right" caption="CloudWatch logs query field" >}}
+{{< docs-imagebox img="/img/docs/v70/cloudwatch-logs-query-field.png" max-width="800px" class="docs-image--right" caption="CloudWatch Logs query field" >}}

 ## Using the Metric Query Editor